csperando/cfheroku/README.md

 # Local Testing

 Command box is used for local testing, but it requires jre which is incompatible with github and heroku.
 Both should be placed within `webroot`.
 Make sure the `jre` directory and `box.exe` are ignored by including them within the `.gitignore` file.

+## Commandbox

+Commandbox can be downloaded [here](https://www.ortussolutions.com/products/commandbox#download).
+Download the version with JRE, and then run `box.exe`.
+Once commandbox is up and running simply run `server start` from within the webroot of your local directory.

 # Layouts